ekrsulov/ttpe/doc/docs/faq.md

 Not in the UI, but plugins can register custom shortcuts.
 See [Keyboard Shortcuts Types](./types/shortcuts).

+## Features

+### Why does "Apply Visual Center" sometimes not work as expected?

+The visual center algorithm requires sufficient contrast between content and background to detect visual weight.
+If your content has white or very light strokes/fills and the container has no fill, the system automatically uses a dark background for proper contrast detection.
+This ensures accurate visual center calculation instead of falling back to geometric center.

 ## Troubleshooting

 See [Troubleshooting](./troubleshooting) page for common issues.